DreymaR/BigBagKbdTrixXKB/README.md

 DONE:
 -----
+* Moved Space to the "letters" block to ensure a consistent Space key implementation for `_ks` layouts etc. Many xkb layouts are sloppy about that.
+* 2023-01-03: Renamed setkb --> setkb: It's easier to type.
+Updated all docs including the Forum topic.
 * 2020-11-05: Switched to the new DH = DHm standard (was DH = DHk)
 * Changed the default layout for the setkb.sh script to US (UniSym): In my experience, most users that struggle with the setup want US English.
 * To get back to your old layout/model, use `setkb 4n/5n [loc]`.
 You may also specify `mod loc [var]`; omit `var` for the default (basic) variant.